flytegg/twilight/README.md

 NameCacheService.uuidFromName("stxphen")
 ```

 Currently the only way to configure your MongoDB "cache" for UUIDs and names, is to have an Environment variable called `NAME_CACHE_COLLECTION` with the value being what you want to call the collection.
+Don't want to use the Mongo cache?
+Disable `useMongoCache` in the settings.

 ### Files Extensions